General settings of form component

 Label Width

-This option is used to define the width of label on line in percentages.
+This option is used to define the width of the label on the line, in percentages.
 By default, the label width is 30%.
 This option is only enabled if the Label position is Left/Right.

 Label Margin

-This option is used to define the width of label margin on line in percentages.
+This option is used to define the width of the label margin on the line, in percentages.
 By default, the label margin width is 3%.
 This option is only enabled if the Label position is Left/Right.

 Placeholder